1205 Associate Director of Admissions

 13. Assists with meeting enrollment, recruitment, and student services objectives of the university by performing other essential duties and responsibilities as assigned.

-The Associate Director of Admissions is supervised by the Vice President/Director of Admissions, works with limited supervision, and exercises self-direction under general guidelines.
+The Associate Director of Admissions is supervised by the Director of Admissions, works with limited supervision, and exercises self-direction under general guidelines.

 OFFICE OF HUMAN RESOURCES